How to survive eating out healthily

 - Avoid the prawn crackers before your meal

-- Go for a broth or soup over a nut-based sauce
+- Go for a broth or soup over thicker sauces

-- Try some yogurt-based sauces instead of the nutty ones
+- Opt for yogurt-based sauces instead of the nutty ones

 - Swap the deep-fried samosas and bhaji for grilled kebabs and poppadums

-- Avoid the buttery naan breads and have some chapatti and plain naan bread
+- Avoid the buttery naan breads and have some chapatti and plain or whole wheat naan bread

 - Opt for tandoori dishes instead of cream and coconut sauces